Skip to content Skip to footer

 QUALIFICATIONS:

-• Bachelor’s Degree in a Behavioral Science or related degree and a minimum two years of full-time experience working with transition-aged youth or a similar population.
-Experience in group, social or recreational work is preferred.
+• Bachelor’s Degree in a Behavioral Science and a minimum of two years of full-time experience working with transition-aged youth, or a Master’s Degree in a Behavioral Science or Human Service.

 • Must possess and maintain a valid California Driver’s License and a driving record acceptable to the agency’s insurance carrier.